PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ## Firing Shells

 So now we need to go back to the *Tank.cs* class and tell it when to fire a shell.
-To begin with we will create an *IEnumerator* method, which we'll call from the *Update()* method whenever the space-bar is pressed.
+To start, we'll create an *IEnumerator* method, which we'll call from the *Update()* method whenever the space-bar is pressed.
 We'll put this inside the if-statement where we check if the tank is our player:

 ```